 6. To get the position of an item in an array, apply the MATCH function.

 7. Now use the OFFSET(data!F$9;$H10;0) to calculate the 1st position for Product 1.

-To add option button, click the Developer tab, click Insert.
-Finally under Form Controls, click option button icon.
+To add the Options button, click the Developer tab, click Insert.
+Finally, under Form Controls, click the Options button icon.

 11. The Macro is very simple.
 I think it’s not necessary to further explanation.

 12. You can combine the conditional formatting tool with your KPI settings.

 13. To manage all conditional formatting rules in this worksheet, use the Conditional Formatting Rules Manager.

 14. On the Home tab, click Conditional Formatting, and then click Manage Rules.
 Select the ‘Format all cells based on their values’ rule type option.
 This is the easiest way to create kpi based conditional formatting.

 15. To insert a slider in Excel, go to Developer Tab –> Insert –> Scroll Bar).